-^{8.} AAT 290 has a prerequisite of completion of 45 program credit hours or permission.
+8. AT 290 has a prerequisite of completion of 45 program credit hours or permission.

-^{10.} ENL 231 has a prerequisite of COM 111 or ENL 111.
+10. ENL 231 has a prerequisite of COM 111 or ENL 111.

-MEDICAL TRANSCRIPTION ASSOCIATE IN APPLIED SCIENCE
+ADMINISTRATIVE TECHNOLOGY - MEDICAL TRANSCRIPTION ASSOCIATE IN APPLIED SCIENCE

 The Administrative Technology-Medical Transcription Option program maintains student learning as its main priority and is committed to excellence in a learning environment that emphasizes procedures in a medical transcription office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
 The complexities of today's medical transcription office have created the need for highly skilled employees who possess the knowledge and confidence necessary to handle a wide variety of administrative and transcription office tasks.
-Upon completion of the Associate in Applied Science Degree in Administrative Technology-Medical Transcription Option, the graduate will be able to demonstrate knowledge that is specific to the medical transcription field and gain real-life experience through placement in a medical transcription internship.
+Upon completion of the Associate in Applied Science Degree in Administrative Technology-Medical Transcription Option, the graduate will be able to demonstrate knowledge that is specific to the medical transcription field.

-Secretaries and administrative assistants held about 4.2 million jobs in 2006, ranking among the largest occupations in the U.S. economy.
+Secretaries and administrative assistants held about 4.3 million jobs in 2008, ranking among the largest occupations in the U.S. economy.
 The state of West Virginia has classified the Administrative Assistant field as being in "high demand" because the number of anticipated qualified employees is significantly lower than the number of expected job openings in the state.
 Job opportunities will be good.
-Employment of medical transcriptionists is projected to grow faster than the average for all occupations through 2016.
+Employment of medical transcriptionists is projected to grow faster than the average for all occupations through 2018.
 Demand for medical transcription services will be spurred by a growing and aging population.
 Older age groups receive proportionately greater numbers of medical tests, treatments, and procedures that require documentation.
 A high level of demand for transcription services also will be sustained by the continued need for electronic documentation that can be easily shared among providers, third-party payers, regulators, and consumers.
 Growing numbers of medical transcriptionists will be needed to amend patients' records, edit for grammar, and identify discrepancies in medical records.

-Wage-and-salary medical transcriptionists had median hourly earnings of \$14.40 in May 2006.
-The middle 50 percent earned between \$12.17 and \$17.06.
-The lowest 10 percent earned less than \$10.22, and the highest 10 percent earned more than \$20.15.
+Wage-and-salary medical transcriptionists had median hourly earnings of \$15.41 in May 2008.
+The middle 50 percent earned between \$13.02 and \$18.55.
+The lowest 10 percent earned less than \$10.22, and the highest 10 percent earned more than \$21.81.
 Median hourly earnings in the industries employing the largest numbers of medical transcriptionists were:

-Medical and diagnostic laboratories\$15.68/hourGeneral medical and surgical hospitals\$14.62/hourBusiness support services\$14.34/hourOutpatient care centers\$14.31/hourOffices of physicians\$14.00/hour
+Medical and diagnostic laboratories\$17.26/hourGeneral medical and surgical hospitals\$15.58/hourBusiness support services\$15.46/hourOutpatient care centers\$15.02/hourOffices of physicians\$14.52/hour